PRACTICE AREA

 The FMLA applies to your employer if you work for:

-• Any public or private elementary or secondary schools,
+• Any public or private elementary or secondary school,

 • Any local, state, or federal government agency, or